 The next domino to fall was Greece, where strict capital controls were imposed in 2015.
 Greeks were subjected to a daily withdrawal limit of €60.
 Bitcoin again demonstrated its value as money without central control.

 Soon after the Greek crisis, China began to devalue the Yuan.
 As reported at the time, Chinese savers turned to Bitcoin to protect their accumulated wealth.

-A current positive influencer of Bitcoin price, or at least perception, is the Argentinian situation.
+A current positive influencer of Bitcoin price, or at least perception, is the ">Argentinian situation.
 Argentina’s newly-elected President, Mauricio Macri, has pledged to end capital controls.
 This would eliminate the wide disparity between the official and black-market peso/USD exchange rates.
 Argentinians who can purchase bitcoins using black-market dollars will likely avoid considerable financial pain.

 No discussion of Bitcoin’s price would be complete without a mention of the role market manipulation plays in adding to price volatility.
-Bitcoin’s all-time high above $1000 was partly driven by an automated trading algorithms, or “bots,” running on the Mt.
+At that time, Bitcoin’s all-time high above $1000 was partly driven by an automated trading algorithms, or “bots,” running on the Mt.
 Gox exchange.
 All evidence suggests that these bots were operating fraudulently under the direction of exchange operator, Mark Karpeles, bidding up the price with phantom funds.